Financial Samurai

 Are you looking for a weight loss tip?
-Well here’s a weight loss tip I’ve to keep me in a fairly narrow weight band for the past 20 years.
+Well, here's a weight loss tip I've to keep me in a fairly narrow weight band for the past 25 years.

-With parties and business meals galore, it’s so easy to pack on some weight and transform your once slender figure into a mound of dough.
-Then, of course, there is a global pandemic to deal with.
+With parties and business meals galore, it's so easy to pack on some weight and transform your once slender figure into a mound of dough.
+The global pandemic didn't help, and neither does having kids.

 Is there any wonder why many people fail their weight loss goals?
 You can be doing great all year and then BAM!
 You wonder how you gained so much weight.

-Seeing The World Changes You – Weight Loss Tip
+Seeing The World Changes You – My Weight Loss Tip

 Each time I travel to a foreign country I learn something new.
 For example, there are some 22 languages recognized by the Indian constitution, and some 300+ spoken languages in India.